From corner to corner, each area of our state offers a unique set of qualities, putting Colorado on the map for business and lifestyle.

 Colorado Blueprint has given Colorado a framework to build a comprehensive economic development plan that aligns existing efforts and identifies opportunities for growth and focused investments.
 The Colorado Blueprint evolved into RTAP, formerly called Blueprint 2.0, which is a series of technical assistance initiatives offered by the Colorado Office of Economic Development to enhance rural economic development strategies across the state.
 We welcome your input and guidance as we continue working to enhance the stability, growth and global competitiveness of the Colorado economy.

-The Colorado Blueprint identified six core objectives, based on input from the bottom-up process:
+The Colorado Blueprint identified six core objectives, based on input from the community-driven process:

 - Build a Business-Friendly Environment